 A new year is the perfect time to reevaluate your sales strategies.
-What went right in 2016 and what needs improvement?
-Use the holiday sales slump to think about ways you can do things different and better in 2017.
+What went right last year and what needs improvement?
+Use the holiday sales slump to think about ways you can do things different and better in the new year.

-If your sales approach could use a little shaking up, try these 5 strategies to create record sales in 2017.
+If your sales approach could use a little shaking up, try these 5 strategies to create record sales this year.

 1. Spend time on current customers